 I recently asked this question to students at Penn State University, and I was shocked to find out not many of them had an answer to this question.
 From a non-believer, I think the most common answer would be the Big Bang.
 The Big Bang is a great answer to hear because the Big Bang shows the need for an origin of the universe.
 A second great follow-up question would be “What caused the Big Bang?”.
 If there was nothing, there would always be nothing.
 So what caused the Big Bang?

 2.)
 Where do you find your identity?

 This is a great question to ask someone when you want to understand what matters to someone.
-Everyone’s identity is different so you will be sure to find a variety of answers to this question that can lead to great conversation!
+People find their identity in different things, so you will find a variety of answers to this question that can lead to great conversation!